YazdanSalimi/PETCT-RMA-Detection/README.md

 pip install git+https://github.com/YazdanSalimi/PETCT-RMA-Detection.git
 ```
 Once installed, save the downloaded models in a clean folder and provide the folder path to the inference function.

+We welcome any feedback, suggestions, or contributions to improve this project!

+for any furtehr question please email me at: [salimiyazdan@gmail.com](mailto:salimiyazdan@gmail.com)